-2. Direct teaching is reduced.
-This promotes students to take up their own initiative in learning.
+- Direct teaching is reduced.
+This promotes students to take up their initiative in learning.
 This increases the feeling of motivation within the student.
 Hence, making the learning experience more interesting.

-3. Problem based learning requires prior knowledge for the completion of problems.
-Hence, constant updation and revision of basic knowledge is done.
-This keeps the student more firm in the basic foundation about the subject.
+- Problem based learning requires prior knowledge for the completion of problems.
+Hence, constant updation and revision of basic knowledge are done.
+This keeps the student more firm in the basic foundation of the subject.

-4. Problem based thinking often stimulates critical thinking.
-The students try to think about the various aspects of the project rather than following what is taught through lectures.
-The students are persuaded to think about the how, where and why aspect of the problems introduced.
+- Problem based thinking often stimulates critical thinking.
+The students try to think about the various aspects of the project rather than following what teach through lectures.
+The students pursue to think about how, where and why aspect of the problems introduced.

-5. Problem based learners tend to be more skilled and competent in collecting information than traditional learners.
-This is because, traditional learners tend to only stick to books that are prescribed in the curriculum and they do not try to explore various sources.
+- Problem based learners tend to be more skilled and competent in collecting information than traditional learners.
+This is because traditional learners tend to only stick to books that prescribe in the curriculum and they do not try to explore various sources.
 On the other hand, problem based learners tend to be more practical and PBL encourages them to think outside the box.

-6. PBL is related to life based skills and practices, hence these skills can also be transferred to individuals through proper training and practices.
-Therefore, such skills can act as an aid in real life situations like in corporate jobs or in the medical field.
+- PBL relate to life based skills and practices, hence these skills can also transfer to individuals through proper training and practices.
+Therefore, such skills can act as an aid in real life situations like in corporate jobs or the medical field.

-7. The problems introduced in the PBL curriculum are all open-ended questions.
-This gives rooms for more discussions and understanding about the concepts and more data retrieval can be done.
+- The problems introduced in the PBL curriculum are all open-ended questions.
+This gives room for more discussions and understanding about the concepts and more data retrieval can be done.
 Moreover, such questions do not have a right or wrong answer.
-The most suitable and feasible answers are taken into consideration.
-Hence, there might also be a chance to have more than one answer for a question.
-This encourages the individuals to study the facts more clearly.
+The most suitable and feasible answers take into consideration.
+Hence, there might also be a chance to have more than one answer to a question.
+This encourages individuals to study the facts more clearly.

-8. Another main factor of PBL is that it requires good communication skills.
-Pbl increases the social skills of the individuals as it involves comparison of peer skills and also insightful discussions.
-There is no form of hierarchy, and all the individuals are treated as same.
-This also makes the students to develop their confrontational and persuasive skills.
+- Another main factor of PBL is that it requires good communication skills.
+Pbl increases the social skills of the individuals as it involves the comparison of peer skills and also insightful discussions.
+There is no form of hierarchy, and all the individuals treat as same.
+This also makes the students develop their confrontational and persuasive skills.

 Disadvantages of Problem Based Learning:

-1. A good problem based learning design requires a large amount of time and work.
+- A good problem based learning design requires a large amount of time and work.
 It requires constant monitoring and noting down the student throughout the process.
-This is a bit time consuming in nature, since most of the questions asked are usually open-ended and it takes time to collect materials and information about it.
+This is a bit time consuming in nature since most of the questions asked are usually open-ended and it takes time to collect materials and information about it.

-3. Problem based learning requires more staff and more contact hours for preparation, discussion and comparison of answers.
-Students and the advisors are supposed to do timely and seasonable meetings once in a while.
+- Problem based learning requires more staff and more contact hours for preparation, discussion and comparison of answers.
+Students and the advisors supposed to do timely and seasonable meetings once in a while.

-4. It is a known fact that PBL doesn’t provide that much facts when compared with the traditional method, so many of the teachers are hesitant to take up this form of teaching.
+- It’s a known fact that PBL doesn’t provide that many facts when compared with the traditional method, so many of the teachers hesitant to take up this form of teaching.
 PBL is more suitable for subjects that do not require much prior knowledge about the subject.
 For example, for teaching literature or for using PBL in arts facilities.

-5. For the PBL curriculum to be effective, it requires multiple disciplines to be integrated, so that the students can get different aspects of a situation.
-Hence, proper research and excessive amounts of organisation is required.
-This makes it more time consumable and is not suitable for fast paced courses.
-The course also needs to be validated before presenting it before the students.
+- For the PBL curriculum to be effective, it requires multiple disciplines to integrate, so that the students can get different aspects of a situation.
+Hence, proper research and excessive amounts of an organization required.
+This makes it more time consumable and is not suitable for fast pace courses.
+The course also needs to validate before presenting it before the students.

-6. Assessing a certain student within a team is always tough for the coordinator.
-They have to consider different aspects such as the output obtained as whole for the team, the level of enthusiasm shown by each individual, the activeness shown by a certain student.
-A clear assessment criteria or a standard for marking students in a group is always important.
+- Assessing a certain student within a team is always tough for the coordinator.
+They have to consider different aspects such as the output obtained as a whole for the team, the level of enthusiasm shown by each individual, the activeness shown by a certain student.
+A clear assessment criterion or a standard for marking students in a group is always important.

-7. PBL is also difficult for institution because they have to change the course depending upon the lecturer.
-Since, the whole PBL curriculum is an image of their ideals and how they should train the students.
+- PBL is also difficult for the institution because they have to change the course depending upon the lecturer.
+Since the whole PBL curriculum is an image of their ideals and how they should train the students.

-8. More and more coordinators are required to assess and guide students along the way and also they need people to create as many difficult situations as possible.
+- More and more coordinators required to assess and guide students along the way and also they need people to create as many difficult situations as possible.